 Engineering is a time-old field that used to require years of apprenticeship in the industry but now requires years of school just to become licensed.
 However, could you become an engineer without an engineering degree?

 If we are going to examine this question, we need to set some groundwork for who exactly we consider an engineer.
 For this endeavor, we will focus on the core of engineering professions: mechanical, civil, chemical, and electrical.
-Software engineers are engineers, but not in the classical sense – you can also get into this profession without a degree in the field.
+Software engineers (in fact, all the students that are doing computer science studies) are engineers, but not in the classical sense – you can also get into this profession without a degree in the field.
 For these four main categories, we can generally lump the rest of the engineering fields in.
 Manufacturing engineering can be considered mechanical, geotechnical engineering can be considered civil, etc.

 Now that we have our ground rules established, let's look for the answer to the question!